midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-what-remains.md

 <i>Stories are supposed to have happy endings.

-<i>Being with the friend you love—isn’t that the happiest thing?
+<i>Being with the friend you love — isn’t that the happiest thing?

 Callie huffed.